 Upon completion of hours, we require 72 hours’ notice to prepare verification or completion letter.

 Ready to get started?

 Great!
 Please create your volunteer account by submitting the New Volunteer Application.
 You’ll then be able to view all of our current volunteer opportunities and schedule yourself for sessions.
 To get started as a new volunteer group, you should also complete the Volunteer Group Request Form.
-To inquire about current special event or administrative support opportunities, contact our Volunteer Coordinator, Vickie Fisher.
+To inquire about current special event or administrative support opportunities, contact our Volunteer Coordinator, Vickie Jarman.